BL urban myths: there are lies and there are damned lies…

-There are lots of urban myths attached to the Allegro – some nice, some not so nice.
+There are lots of urban myths flying around about the Allegro – some nice, some not so nice.
 Where to start?

 ‘The aerodynamics are back-to-front’